SEMICeu/cpsv-ap_creator/README.md

     $ cd path_to_rdforms/build
     $ ./build.sh

-### configuration
+### Configuration

-It is recommended to experiment directly with non-built versions as it gives you very good debugging and inspection tools to understand what is going on (especially firebug in firefox and the built in debugging tools in Chrome).
-Furthermore, you do not have to deploy the rdforms library on a web server, you can point your browser to the sample directory using file: address, for instance file:///path_to_rdforms/samples/example1.html.
-But due to the AJAX approach for loading dependencies you first have to allow your browser to do ajax request from a file url,
+Due to the AJAX approach for loading dependencies you first have to allow your browser to do ajax request from a file url,

 in Firefox this is done by:
 * Going into the config mode by typing about:config in the location bar